rvdz/hapycolor/docs/source/targets.rst

 --
 The class :class:`hapycolor.targets.i3.I3` implements two features:

-- Inserts `feh`'s command in order to set the wallpaper, if this target was enabled
+- Inserts `feh`'s command in order to set the new wallpaper This will be done only if this feature was enabled.
 - Supports hapycolor's macro to replace colors.
-For more info about this, please check out :class:`hapycolor.configuration_editor.ConfigurationEditor`, or the :ref:`contribution editor`.
+    For more info about this, please check out :class:`hapycolor.configuration_editor.ConfigurationEditor`,
+    or the :ref:`configuration editor`.
 That way, a user can, for instance, use a generated color as the border color of i3's windows:

 .. code:: vim